 In his speech at the unveiling ceremony, President Higgins said they were "victims of a harsh judicial system that valued property above people’s lives."

-You can read the President's speech by clicking on the link below.
+You can read or listen to the President's speech by clicking on the tabs above.

 Some of the President's key speeches on the Gorta Mór include:

 - Speech at the opening of the “Coming Home: Art and the Great Hunger” exhibition (2018)

 - President dedicates a Famine Memorial sculpture (2017)

 - 'The economic debate: from the Great Famine to Today' (2017)

 - Remarks to representatives of the Choctaw nation (2017)